Latest SeedProd News

 Tapster waitlist landing page example

-What it gets right: The mobile images show how the app works, and the giveaway gives people a fun reason to join early.
-The form stays visible without any clutter.
+The mobile images on this page show how the app works.
+A giveaway gives people a fun reason to join early.

-Each of these pages sticks to the basics: one offer, one action.
-That’s why they convert.
-Take what fits your launch, and then try building your own waitlist page with SeedProd.
-It’s easier than starting from scratch.
+Each of these pages focuses on the basics: one offer, one action.
+That is why they convert so well.
+Pick what fits your launch, and then try building your own waitlist page with SeedProd.
+It makes the process much easier.

 After building your waitlist landing page, you might also like these tips and resources to improve your page’s performance.